asifinet/Angular-JS-RESTfull-Java-App/README.md

 		|   |           \---classes
 		|   |                   index.jsp

-also all the dependend liabrary as above in E.
+also all the dependend liabrary as above in G.

 K. Database tables.